josh-collinsworth/joco-sveltekit/src/lib/content/posts/layoffs-are-bullshit.md

 So yes, there's plenty to go around, thanks largely to all of you.
 We admit it.
 No shortage of work to be done, either, and we are sorry on that front.

 Nonetheless, this plan is sadly necessary, for many reasons, and will continue as planned.
-It's unfortunate, to be sure, but we thank you for your understanding.
+It's unfortunate, to be sure, but we thank you for your understand—_ok I hear you!
+At least let me finish the address!_

 <hr />